 3 hours.
-This course investigates the role communication plays in creating a productive work environment through the human resources department.
-Course content focuses on verbal and nonverbal communication.

-effective listening, constructive feedback, and assertiveness in communication.
-Negotiation strategies are covered through readings and inclass simulations.
+This course investigates the role communication plays in creating a productive work environment.
+Course content focuses on verbal and nonverbal communication, effective listening, constructive feedback, and assertiveness in communication.
+Negotiation strategies are covered through readings and in-class simulations.